-This quarter's chalice lighter call benefits the OMD Emergency Fund, used to assist congregations in true emergencies.
+This quarter's chalice lighter call benefits the Allegheny UU Church so they can soundproof the ceiling of their fellowship hall.
 Learn more about the call.

 Sometimes a challenge can offer an opportunity to try something new.